Tchaikovsky and Nikolay Rubinstein

 Rubinstein did a great deal to promote Tchaikovsky's music, and between 1866 and 1880 he conducted the premieres of almost every orchestral composition the latter had written.
 The young composer was very grateful for Rubinstein's support, dedicating more of his works to him than to anyone else (see below).
 There is no evidence to substantiate the assertion that Tchaikovsky originally intended to dedicate his First Piano Concerto to Rubinstein, but five years later he did receive the dedication of the Second Piano Concerto.

-Tchaikovsky dedicated seven of his compositions to Nikolay Rubinstein:
+Tchaikovsky dedicated the following compositions to Nikolay Rubinstein:

 - Symphony No. 1 in G minor ("Winter Daydreams"), Op.
 13 (1866–68)